ssvlabs/ssv-spec/qbft/docs/MSG_JUST_FUNCTIONS.md

 *Moniz, H. The Istanbul BFT Consensus Algorithm.
 Algorithm 4.
 2020*

 The implementation follows the same logic as the paper's specification.
 However, there are two observations:
-- firslty, the $\beta$ predicate verification is included in the function implementation.
+- The $\beta$ predicate verification is included in the function implementation.
 This is done since such verification is implicit in the validation of *Pre-Prepare* messages.
-- secondly, the quorum of *Round-Change* and *Prepare* messages are obtained by the *Proposal* message itself.
-Look [here](PROPOSAL.md) to remember its structure.
+- The quorum of *Round-Change* and *Prepare* messages are contained in the *Proposal* message itself.
+Look [here](PROPOSAL.md) for reference.
 Therefore, the node doesn't have to look for any message that it has received.